-The 2018 ASR states that the main source of air pollution in the district is road traffic emissions mostly from major roads, notably the HGV traffic on the A2300 link from the A23 and the A273 north and south of Hassocks.
+MSDC carry out monitoring as part of their LAQM duties within and near Stonepound Crossroads.
+The 2019 Annual Status Report (ASR) states that the main source of air pollution in the district is road traffic emissions mostly from major roads, notably the HGV traffic on the A2300 link from the A23 and the A273 north and south of Hassocks.
 Air quality monitoring and modelling carried out by MSDC indicated that, despite good air quality within most of the District, the NO2 AQO were not being met at the Stonepound Crossroads.
 Therefore, in March 2012 an AQMA was declared at Stonepound Crossroads in Hassocks.
 Within the AQMA the main pollutant (NO2) is from road traffic emissions.
 Exceedances are due to the topography and volume of road traffic.
-Monitoring results in 2017 show a decrease in NO2 levels across the district compared to those recorded in 2016.
-The long-term trend, despite an increase in 2016, appears to be downwards.
+Monitoring results near the AQMA in 2018 show a slight increase in NO2 levels across the district compared to those recorded in 2017, but the long-term trend since 2013 appears to be downwards.